adityajoshi21/Catturday/README.md

 # Catturday-
 A Web App project that is basically made to celebrate the Caturday for all cat slaves.

+All the adoptions are carried by The Feline Foundations, and all the Cats can be found at Cat Cafe Studio, Versova.

 How to install:
  Open terminal : npm init

  Install dev dependencies: npm run dev

  App starts on port no 3000 || any other available port.